TehBrian/BuildersUtilities/README.md

 - You no longer need FAWE or WorldEdit.
 - Every single message and string is now easily configurable.
 - Both the permissions and the commands have been completely redone.
-- All of the GUIs have been changed.
+- All the GUIs have been changed.
 Everything looks and feels a lot nicer.
 - Most notably, the code has essentially been rewritten.

 What I originally set out to do with this fork was to clean up some code and